Sometimes out of sheer curiosity, I visit some brands’ social media pages to see what they’re doing.

 Your profile picture is meant to serve the purpose of making you likeable, trustworthy and competent.

-It’s not meant to make you look interesting.
+It’s not meant to make you look appealing.
 So don’t use any weird, full body photos.
 A simple portrait photo will do fine.

 So I see no reason why in 2017 someone’s profile on social media should not have a picture!

-But like I said there are some exceptions.
+But as I said, there are some exceptions.
 For instance, there are some platforms like WhatsApp that I’m not particularly fond of myself.
 So I’ve not bothered to put up a profile picture.

 Maybe now that I’m on the subject, I should probably go and do it now… I will, but then again, I may not!